How to Monitor Your SEO Progress

 Your website goals are unique to your business.
 Still, there are some metrics that almost all sites need to pay attention to.

-In this SEO tutorial step, you'll learn to watch three types of key performance indicators (KPIs) that will help you monitor your SEO progress:
+In this SEO guide step, you’ll learn to watch three types of key performance indicators (KPIs) that will help you monitor your SEO progress:

 - How to watch your organic traffic